Archips/boot2root/Walkthrough1.md

 #### **Step 5 - /phpmyadmin**

-Once connected on php my admin, we have access to the database, we can modify it, delete or even add thing.
+Once connected on phpmyadmin, we have access to the database, which means that we can modify it, delete or even add something.
 We could try to change the password of the admin in order to try to login on his user area on the forum.
 To do so we can go to the `forum_db -> mlf2_userdata`, and edit **admin**.
 Password are hashed, let's hash (md5) a password of our choice, and try to connect on the forum.
 The hash of `adminpwd` is `0a14de5a76e5e14758b04c209f266726`.
-We change the current hash by this new one, and connect to the admin account.
+We replace the current hash with this new one, and connect to the admin account.
 We now have access to a bunch of new functionalities.
-Unfortunately none of them will be useful except maybe the email listing of the registered users.
+Unfortunately, none of them will be useful except maybe the email listing of the registered users.
 - admin@borntosec.net
 - qudevide@borntosec.net
 - thor@borntosec.net